ibm-cloud-docs/account/acct-getstart-tutorial.md

 For information about how to register your company for a federated ID, see the [IBMid Enterprise Federation Adoption Guide](https://www.ibm.com/docs/en/ief){: external}.
 An {{site.data.keyword.IBM_notm}} sponsor, such as an product advocate or client advocate, is required when you request to register federated IDs.

+### Using a Google ID
+{: #signup-google}

+Your Google credentials can be used to sign-up for a new {{site.data.keyword.Bluemix_notm}} account, or can be used to log in to an existing {{site.data.keyword.Bluemix_notm}} account.
+Users that log in with Google are treated like non-federated users, and multifactor authentication (MFA) is enabled for all users to add an extra layer of security.

+This functionality is only available for newly registered IBMids on any eligible domain and existing IBMids on the gmail.com and googlemail.com domains.
+Logging in with Google credentials is not available for IBMids that are federated with a corporate identity provider through SAML.
+{: note}

+You can log in with your Google from the [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external} by clicking **Continue with Google** and entering your Google credentials.

+To sign-up with your Google credentials, complete the following steps:
+1. Go to the [{{site.data.keyword.Bluemix_notm}} login page](https://cloud.ibm.com/){: external}, and click **Create an {{site.data.keyword.Bluemix_notm}} account**.
+1. Click **Continue with Google**.
+1. Review the IBMid account privacy notice, and click **Proceed**.
+1. Select your country, and click **Next**.
+1. Review the terms and conditions.
+1. Click **Continue**.

 ## Set up account MFA settings
 {: #account-gs-mfa}